Skip to main content

 Sycamore is also worth comparing, while The Old Mohawk may also be part of the same planning conversation.
 Cento's confirmed profile is direct: Columbus, smart casual, evening hours every day.

 First-timers should keep the plan simple.
-Choose it for dinner, check the current schedule before going, avoid building the night around details that are not verified here.
+Choose it for dinner, check the current schedule before going, avoid building the night around details that may not match your needs.
 For broader planning, Our full Columbus restaurants guide is the more useful next stop than forcing this restaurant into a lunch itinerary.

 Location